Lyme Science Blog

 Can Lyme disease cause allodynia?

-Does allodynia improve with Lyme treatment?
+Can allodynia improve after Lyme disease treatment?

 What is the connection between allodynia and POTS?